datarza/HeaderTableLayoutPanel/README.md

 ## How It Works

 TableLayoutPanel with highlighted header called _HeaderTableLayoutPanel_ is simple, useful, and cute.
+This control may show header in different ways:

 ![Demonstrative image](img_01.png)